openmobilityfoundation/mds-core/README.md

 The `mds-core` repo contains a deployable reference implementation for working with MDS data.
 It is a beta release meant for testing by cities and other entities to gather feedback and improve the product.

+The [Mobility Data Specification](https://github.com/openmobilityfoundation/mobility-data-specification/) (MDS) is a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (OMF) focused on digitally managing dockless e-scooters, bicycles and carshare in public spaces.

 `mds-core` is...
 - a reference MDS implementation usable by cities
 - on-ramp for developers joining MDS ecosystem